The Labrador Retriever (aka Labrador, or Lab for short) is one of several kinds of retriever, a type of gun dog.

 In severe cases, the dog can develop cyanosis (a blue color to the gums) from lack of oxygen.
 He may collapse and even die.

-Treatment includes the use of medicines (e.g. sedatives and corticosteroids), and surgery may be required if medical therapy fails, the dog may require surgery.
+Treatment includes the use of medicines (e.g. sedatives and corticosteroids), and if medical therapy fails, the dog may require surgery.

 Labrador Retrievers are predisposed to certain types of cancer, such as: